Nazime/CybSuite/docs/docs/review/quickstart.md

 ./extract_windows.ps1
 ```

-On the system where Arguard is installed, create a new workspace, in this example named `windows_audit`:
+On the system where Cybs-Review is installed, create a new workspace, in this example named `windows_audit`:

 ```bash
 cybs-review new windows_audit